koerstin/Alvin/README.md

 ### Special Mentions:
 This project was originally developed as project work in the course "Interactive Visualization and Simulation in Biology and Life Sciences" @JMU Würzburg, summer semester 2020.
 Thanks to Sebastian v.
-Mammen, Sabine Fischer and Andreas Knote and all other participants for helping to make it happen.
+Mammen, Sabine Fischer, Andreas Knote and Alexander Mück and all other participants for helping to make it happen.

 Additional thanks go to Keram Pfeiffer, who was willing to test _Alvin_ in his physiology lab course and provided valuable suggestions for improving and adding functionality to the application.